ps-dps/mc-Tungsten/README.md

 ### **Modify an Item**
 If you modify the items data inside of the storage and set the `.modified` score of the `tungsten` objective to anything **other then** `0`, the item in the players inventory will get modified accordingly.

-### **Read the Players Inventory**
-The whole inventory of the player can also be read in the storage `tungsten:player` at `Inventory`, this will never modify the players actual inventory and is meant to be read only.

 ---
 <sub>check me out on [Planet Minecraft](https://www.planetminecraft.com/member/puckisilver/)